DAOcc: 3D Object Detection Assisted Multi-Sensor Fusion for 3D Occupancy Prediction: Introduction

 In conclusion, our contributions are summarized as follows:

-\begin{itemize} \item We design a simple yet efficient multi-modal 3D semantic occupancy prediction baseline, eliminating the need for complex deformable attention~\cite{li2022bevformer} modules as well as image depth estimation during feature fusion. \item We propose DAOcc, a novel multi-modal occupancy prediction framework that leverages 3D object detection to assist in achieving superior performance while using a deployment-friendly image encoder and practical input image resolution. \item We introduce a BEV View Range Extension strategy, which provides a larger BEV field of view, offering more contextual information and mitigating the adverse effects of reduced image resolution. \item We establish the new state-of-the-art performance on Occ3D-nuScenes dataset and SurroundOcc dataset, while using only ResNet50 and a 256×704 input image resolution. \end{itemize}
+\begin{itemize} \item We design a simple yet efficient multi-modal 3D semantic occupancy prediction baseline, eliminating the need for complex deformable attention~\cite{li2022bevformer} modules as well as image depth estimation during feature fusion. \item We propose DAOcc, a novel multi-modal occupancy prediction framework that leverages detachable 3D object detection supervision to improve foreground class discrimination and maintain low inference complexity, thus achieving superior performance while using a deployment-friendly image encoder and practical input image resolution. \item We introduce a BEV View Range Extension strategy to mitigate the adverse effects of reduced image resolution, and design a flexible feature processing pipeline consisting of coordinate system transformation and feature interpolation, which eliminates the complex manual feature space alignment. \item Our proposed method, DAOcc, establishes the new state-of-the-art performance on the Occ3D~\cite{tian2024occ3d} benchmark, while maintaining competitive inference speed.
+With TensorRT optimization, DAOcc can achieve 104.9 FPS while significantly surpassing the mIoU of the previous state-of-the-art methods. \end{itemize}